Responsibility Reflects Character

-How we handle responsibility for our decisions as well as our mistakes is a direct reflection on our character.
-It’s wrong to think that we’re fooling anyone when we project blame onto someone or something else instead of a being accountable for our actions or decisions.
+How we handle responsibility for our decisions as well as our mistakes is a direct reflection of our character.
+It’s wrong to think that we’re fooling anyone when we project blame onto someone or something else instead of being accountable for our actions or decisions.
 People are smarter than that.
 They can tell when we’re shirking our responsibilities, and they find it extremely distasteful.

 - Blaming Others

 It’s easy to see early on in life who has it right and who hasn’t.
-Consider the Little League player who always blames the team’s loss on the coaches, the umpires, and the other players.
+Consider the little league player who always blames the team’s loss on the coaches, the umpires, and the other players.
 Or how the young professional with a poor performance record insists every time that it’s because of something beyond her control.

 - Accepting Responsibility